Do Diet Sodas Cause Obesity?

 Sensational stories sell papers, but they frequently distort the truth.
 The first sentence in a story linking obesity with diet soda said this.
 "People who drink diet soft drinks don't lose weight.
 In fact, they gain weight, a new study shows."

-It's a blanket statement that is quite simply, false.
+It's a blanket statement that is quite simply false.
 Plenty of people who drink diet soft drinks lose weight.
-In fact, a study published in 2007 by Purdue University in Indiana found that, "diet soda prone consumers make better nutrition choices, particularly regarding energy content."
+A study published in 2007 by Purdue University in Indiana found that "diet soda prone consumers make better nutrition choices, particularly regarding energy content."

 But, there are a significant number of people who GAIN weight while drinking diet soda.
 The question we should be asking is, why?

 Let's take a look at the research that prompted many of those headlines.
 One of the most quoted studies is, "Fueling the obesity epidemic?
 Artificially sweetened beverage use and long-term weight gain." conducted by Sharon P. Fowler and her colleagues at the University of Texas Health Science Center in San Antonio, Texas.